ChouEdward/GameElf-Cleaner/README.md

 ● Clean application cache, download folders, browser history, clipboard content and more<br>

-Reclaim Storage Space
+Reclaim Storage Space<br>
-● Streamline your Android smartphone or tablet
+● Streamline your Android smartphone or tablet<br>
-● Quickly and easily uninstall multiple unwanted applications ● Free up valuable storage space on your device
+● Quickly and easily uninstall multiple unwanted applications<br>
+● Free up valuable storage space on your device<br>
-● Remove junk, such as obsolete and residual files
+● Remove junk, such as obsolete and residual files<br>

-Analyze Applications’ impact
+Analyze Applications’ impact<br>
-● Check which apps consume your data
+● Check which apps consume your data<br>
-● Find apps draining your battery
+● Find apps draining your battery<br>
-● Discover unused apps
+● Discover unused apps<br>

-Speed up your Device
+Speed up your Device<br>
 ● New!
-Quickly stop running tasks with Task Killer
+Quickly stop running tasks with Task Killer<br>
 ● New!
-App Hibernation feature will stop apps from running in the background until you manually open them
+App Hibernation feature will stop apps from running in the background until you manually open them<br>

-Easy to Use
+Easy to Use<br>
-● Optimize your Android in just a few clicks
+● Optimize your Android in just a few clicks<br>
-● Simple, intuitive user interface which is easy to navigate ● Fast, compact and efficient with low memory and CPU usage ● New!
-App Stats feature lets you quickly determine the overall impact of individual apps on your device
+● Simple, intuitive user interface which is easy to navigate<br>
+● Fast, compact and efficient with low memory and CPU usage<br>
+● New!
+App Stats feature lets you quickly determine the overall impact of individual apps on your device<br>

-Monitor your System
+Monitor your System<br>
-● Check the usage of your CPU
+● Check the usage of your CPU<br>
-● Keep track of your RAM and internal storage space
+● Keep track of your RAM and internal storage space<br>
-● Check out your battery levels and temperature
+● Check out your battery levels and temperature<br>
-##应用截图
+##Picture
 <br>
 ![](https://github.com/joyoyao/superCleanMaster/blob/master/screenshot/home.jpg)
 ![](https://github.com/joyoyao/superCleanMaster/blob/master/screenshot/1.jpg)